DanWahlin/Angular-JumpStart/README.md

 1. Run `npm install` to install app dependencies

+1. Optional (for AOT).
+If you'd like to run the application using Ahead of Time (AOT) compilation, run the following command to set the NODE_ENV environment variable to production and create an AOT build:

+    *Mac*:      `export NODE_ENV=production`
+    *Windows:   `set NODE_ENV=production`

 1. Run `npm run webpack-build-watch` in a console window.
-This will generate the required script assets needed to run the application and place them in the `src/dist` folder.
-It will also watch for any code changes.
+This will generate the required script assets needed to run the application and place them in the `src/devDist` folder for a development build or `src/dist` for a production/AOT build.
+   It will also watch for any code changes that are made.

-1. Run `node server.js` to start the server and navigate to http://localhost:3000.
+1. Run `node server.js` in another command window to start the server.

+1. Navigate to http://localhost:3000 in a browser.